I’m honoured to be mentioned in it.

 My total count is 186 vendors.

-The revenue shown in the graph above – $700M if you start counting from Seismic (took out Enhatch) – is a lot more than the $400M from Travis, T. (2017, September 6): Sales Enablement Platforms Expand the SalesTech Stack.
+The revenue shown in the graph above – $1.1Bn USD (I took out Enhatch) is a lot more than the $400M from Travis, T. (2017, September 6): Sales Enablement Platforms Expand the SalesTech Stack.

-If you add some to account for the elephants in the software market and some for the very long ‘long tail’ of small vendors, agencies, consultants & custom software development shops with Sales Enablement projects – you could get to something like the $780M Aragon Research has for the so called Sales Engagement Platform market.
+I added some to account for the elephants in the software market and some for the very long ‘long tail’ of small vendors, agencies, consultants & custom software development shops with Sales Enablement projects, Hence you get to more than the $780M Aragon Research has for the so called Sales Engagement Platform market.
 I know many companies consider their Microsoft SharePoint document repository as their Sales Enablement portal:

 - Salesforce (Salesforce CRM Content/Chatter/Einstein/AppExchange/‘Sales Cloud’ files & libraries)